 IF YOU ARE NOT SURE WHAT TO DO

-If you are wondering whether or how to bring up the issue of a referral with a distressed student, or you have already suggested it but the student is not responding, feel free to call and consult confidentially with a Counseling Center counselor, x3500.
+If you are wondering whether or how to bring up the issue of a referral with a distressed student, or you have already suggested it but the student is not responding, feel free to call and consult confidentially with a Counseling Center clinician, x3500.

 Monitor your own reactions/feelings.
 It can be stressful to interact with someone in distress.
 In addition to feeling that you want to help, you may find yourself feeling helplessness, fear, frustration or anger, empathy (feeling the other's sadness, anger, hopelessness, etc.), impatience, or "compassion fatigue."
-Helpers need support, too; call the Counseling Center, x3500, to arrange for a confidential consultation with a counselor.
+Helpers need support, too; call the Counseling Center, x3500, to arrange for a confidential consultation with a clinician.